datastats01/startup-outcome-analysis/README.md

 ---

 ## Overview
 This project aims to predict startup outcomes, specifically whether a startup will fail, get acquired, or go public (IPO).
 We use a dataset containing features such as funding, revenue, team size, and market size, treating the task as a multi-class classification problem.
-Logistic Regression and Random Forest models are trained to predict the startup's future, achieving an accuracy of about 74%.
+Logistic Regression and Random Forest models are trained to predict the startup's future, with Random Forest achieving an accuracy of about 73.6%, and Logistic Regression at 68.6%.
 Financial aspects, such as revenue and product traction, are the most influential factors in making predictions.
 However, predicting IPO outcomes remains challenging due to class imbalance, as IPOs are underrepresented in the dataset.

 ---